alexch/unsuck/README.md

 it seems to go to master alright.

+Once the submodule is in your repo, I suggest adding ("Add Files To 'Project'...") the subfolders named "`unsuck`" and "`unsuck-testing`" rather than adding the entire top-level "`unsuck`" directory.
+Otherwise XCode may get confused by the included project file and test files.
+You can open the `unsuck.xcodeproj` file in a separate window if you want to read this readme or run the unsuck unit tests.

 ## iOS Notes

 I'm also using this repo to hold my [notes on learning IOS and Objective C](ios-notes.md).
 Contains many links to things that flabbergasted me.